vuex-orm/plugin-graphql/docs/guide/README.md

     async mounted() {
-      // Load all users form the server await User.fetch();
+      // Load all users from the server await User.fetch();
     },